 EXPERIMENT: PART TWO

 As you become more fluent with spotting and recording a negative thought give it a rating out of 7 according to how far you believe it.
 This is called the Validity of Cognition (VoC) scale.
-It’s similar to the Subjective Unit of Discomfort (SUD) in that it is a rough-and-ready measure of the certainty of your belief (rather than feeling and sensation); where 1 is I really do not believe this at all …… and 7 is I really believe this entirely.
+It’s similar to the Subjective Unit of Discomfort (SUD) in that it is a rough-and-ready measure of an experience.
+The VoC is there to measure the certainty of your belief (rather than feeling and sensation); where 1 is I really do not believe this at all …… and 7 is I really believe this entirely.

-Notice that it is possible you will find yourself making excuses not to record, for reasons I have mentioned.
-This may be because you have hit on something important, so be extra vigilant and make yourself write a summary down.
+Notice that it is possible you will find yourself making excuses not to record.
+You have hit on something important, so be extra vigilant and make yourself write a summary down.

 As your record grows, you are likely to see patterns in your thoughts and actions.
 At this point, you can consider some antidotes.

-- When you look at all the information, and initiate some controlled breathing: what is the ‘balanced’ view that emerges?
+When you look at all the information, and initiate some controlled breathing: what ‘balanced’ view emerges, if any ….. over time?